 Compliance functions as an operational discipline, not just a software feature.
 Continuous oversight matters more than periodic reviews for protecting NOI and avoiding legal exposure.

 Manual spreadsheet-based audits miss errors, create backlogs, and consume staff time.
 Spot-check approaches leave revenue on the table and compliance gaps undetected.
-In a 2023 IREM survey, 41% of property management firms cited delinquency-related compliance issues as a top operational concern.
+In a 2023 IREM survey, 41% of property management firms reported that unpaid rent is a significant issue for their operations.

 Monthly or quarterly audit cycles catch problems weeks after they occur.
 Real-time, continuous monitoring identifies issues when they happen, before they compound into larger revenue or compliance problems.